chen42/presentations/linux.md

 Get the source code
 ```
-# easierst but may fail due to authentication
+# easiest but may fail due to authentication
 wget https://github.com/samtools/samtools/releases/download/1.6/samtools-1.6.tar.bz2
 # using a text browser, worth a try
 links www.htslib.org/download